 Let us talk about other notions of quality in this double feature: One could argue that SOCIAL BUTTERFLY is the better-executed and acted film of the two, even though it is full of stereotypes and renders lesbian relationships as 'fake' and 'sinful'.
-This goes to show that we should not be too focused on prestige and canonized queer films since it is not necessarily a measuring tool for its representation.
-This always raises the question of who it is that labels the movies as part of a canon.
-I would argue that within such a broad and colorful community like the LGBTQIA+, there are many ways of seeing films.
+This goes to show that we should not be too focused on prestige and canonised queer films since it is not necessarily a measuring tool for their representation.
+This always raises the question of who labels the films as part of a canon.
+I would argue that within such a broad and colorfoul community like the LGBTQIA+, there are many ways of seeing films.
 Hence, I will try to distance myself from any already prestige-labeled queer films in the next double feature.